Tya Language Specification

 The standard library also defines protocol interfaces for iteration, sequences, I/O, and structured data:

-Arrays, dictionaries, and strings conform to Iterable as primitive values.
+Arrays, dictionaries, strings, and bytes conform to Iterable as primitive

 for ... in consumes primitive iterables directly and consumes user-defined